 Sprinkle a few hot peppers into your lunchtime soup or evening stir-fry.
 They temporarily speed up your metabolism, which increases your ability to burn more calories.
 You could also add hot sauce to your meal to get the same effect.
 My personal favorite is Sriracha, but add whichever tastes the best to you.
 Just make sure the sauce isn’t full of sugar or salt, or you’ll cancel any benefits you might have seen otherwise.

 The best way to speed up your metabolism is to exercise, as it will reduce body fat and increase lean muscle mass.
-Because muscle burns more calories than fat, increased muscle mass will aid in speeding your metabolism and thus, improve the weight loss process.
+Because muscle burns more calories than fat, increased muscle mass will aid in speeding your metabolism and, thus, improve the weight loss process.
 Lifting weights or using your own body weight will increase muscle mass the most.
 “A pound of muscle burns up to nine times the calories a pound of fat does,” explains fitness expert Westcott.

 In fact, a woman who weighs 130 pounds and is muscular burns more calories than a sedentary 120-pound woman of the same height.
 Regular strength training can increase your resting metabolic rate anywhere from 6.8 to 7.8 percent.
 That means that if you weigh 120 pounds, you could burn around 100 more calories a day, even when you’re just watching TV.

 Aerobic exercise, like walking, swimming, cycling, or running, has the bonus of speeding up your metabolism for 4 to 8 hours after you finish your workout.
 That means additional calories will be burned off long after you stop exercising.
-So by exercising just a little more than usual, you can speed up your metabolism and use up stored fat in the process.
+So, by exercising just a little more than usual, you can speed up your metabolism and use up stored fat in the process.

 Check out the OYO personal gym, which offers up to 25 lbs. of resistance and works your arms, core, legs, and more.
 The best part?
 It only weighs 2lbs and folds up, so you can take it anywhere.

 Adding interval training — bursts of high-intensity moves — to your workout is a great metabolism booster.
-It’s important to push the body to different levels, so the metabolism does not become stabilized.
+It’s important to push the body to different levels so the metabolism does not become stabilized.
 Since it’s a more intense workout, your body is working harder, so you burn more calories.
 You can easily incorporate interval training into your workout by inserting a 30-second sprint into your jog every five minutes or by adding a one-minute incline walk to your treadmill workout.

 Skimping on sleep can derail your metabolism.
 Sleep is when the body heals and repairs itself.
 People who get four hours of sleep or less a night have more difficulty functioning, digesting, and even thinking.
 When the body is exhausted, it lacks the energy to do its normal day-to-day functions, including burning calories, so your metabolism is automatically lowered.
-If exercising at night tends to keep you awake, try working out in the morning or soak in a hot bath before heading to bed.
+If exercising at night tends to keep you awake, try working out in the morning or soaking in a hot bath before heading to bed.

 Long-term stress can wreak havoc on your body and metabolism.
 When you’re chronically stressed, your body is flooded with stress hormones that can spark your appetite and make you likely to overeat.
 Exercise is a great stress reducer, as are activities like playing with the dog, writing in your journal, or listening to classical music.
 Allow yourself 10 to 15 minutes every day to kick back and enjoy one of these activities.

 Water helps to keep the body hydrated, function properly, and to move nutrients through the body.
-In addition, drinking cold water will speed your metabolism because your body will use extra energy to heat the water to body temperature.
+In addition, drinking cold water will speed up your metabolism because your body will use extra energy to heat the water to body temperature.